 "I wanted to make sure I paid you for the performance," I said with the most amount of snark I could muster.

-I thought about this moment when reading being told of people's experiences seeing Be More Chill which just opened Off-Broadway.
+I thought about this moment when reading being told of people's experiences seeing Be More Chill.
 While everyone is raving out it, the common complaint I'm hearing are that passionate fans are singing along with the show which disrupts the experience for the people around them.

 While I am never one to try to quell fandom, I do take a hard line with this.
 If a fellow audience member is doing anything that distracts me from watching a performance, I lose it.
 It doesn't matter if it's cellphone use, unwrapping tiny candies, talking and of course, singing along with the show.